Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(2) In accordance with KRS 156.160, the Kentucky Board of Education shall promulgate administrative regulations establishing academic standards and a graduation requirement for financial literacy.
+(6) In accordance with KRS 156.160, the Kentucky Board of Education shall promulgate administrative regulations establishing academic standards for financial literacy.

-(3) The local school-based decision making council, or principal if no council exists, of each high school shall determine curricula for course offerings, programs, or a combination of course offerings and programs that are aligned with the financial literacy academic standards promulgated by the Kentucky Board of Education.
+(7) The local superintendent, after consultation with the local board of education, school-based decision making council, and principal of each high school, shall determine curricula for course offerings that are aligned with the financial literacy academic standards promulgated by the Kentucky Board of Education.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.